bcgov/GDX-Analytics/examples/CFMS_poc/README.md

 ## GDX Analytics CFMS Instrumentation Proof of Concept

 This code is a proof of concept of Java code required to add Snowplow instrumentation to the CFMS application.
+For more information on the Snowplow Java Tracker see https://github.com/snowplow/snowplow-java-tracker.

 ## Project Status